Gett: The Trial of Viviane Amsalem

-Gett: The Trial of Viviane Amsalem (גט - המשפט של ויויאן אמסלם) is a 2014 internationally co-produced drama film directed by Ronit Elkabetz and Shlomi Elkabetz.
+Gett: The Trial of Viviane Amsalem (גט - המשפט של ויויאן אמסלם) is a 2014 internationally co-produced drama film written and directed by Ronit Elkabetz and Shlomi Elkabetz, who were siblings.
 It was screened as part of the Directors' Fortnight section of the 2014 Cannes Film Festival.
 It was also screened in the Contemporary World Cinema section at the 2014 Toronto International Film Festival.

 The film was selected as the Israeli entry for the Best Foreign Language Film at the 87th Academy Awards, but was not nominated.
 It was nominated for the Best Foreign Language Film at the 72nd Golden Globe Awards.

 The film is the third in a trilogy focusing on the unhappy marriage of Viviane Amsalem, the first being To Take a Wife and the second Shiva.

 Plot

 Viviane Amsalem (Ronit Elkabetz) has been married to her husband, Elisha (Simon Abkarian), for over twenty years.
 She goes to a religious court in order to obtain a gett as they are living apart and she no longer wants to be married to him.
 He still hopes to reunite and asks her to move back in with him.
 The court of rabbis order a trial reunion for the couple which Viviane tries to comply with.
 After several attempts to comply with the order the marital discord is so severe that she insists on a separation and the divorce trial begins.